Gigaspaces/xap-docs/site/content/xap/12.3/started/insightedge-first-app.markdown

 InsightEdge {{%version "xap-version"%}} runs on Spark {{%version "spark-version"%}} and Scala {{%version "scala-version"%}}.
 These dependencies will be included when you depend on the InsightEdge artifacts.

 InsightEdge .jars are not published to Maven Central Repository yet.
-To install Maven artifacts run the following command from the '<XAP HOME>/insightedge/tools/maven' directory:
+To install Maven artifacts run the following command from the '&lt;XAP HOME&gt;/insightedge/tools/maven' directory:

 ```bash
 insightedge-maven